 The ranch reining class measures the ability of the ranch horse to perform basic handling manoeuvers with a natural head carriage in a forward looking manner.
 Contestant should not be penalised for reining their horse through the pattern in a reasonable manner.

 - Stops should be hard and deep as if needed to stop and go in the other direction.
-Stop should be square and done without resistance (it should be at the judge’s discretion on what he/she considers an excessive slide.
+Stop should be square and done without resistance.

 - Turn arounds should be those of a working horse, they should be correct and job efficient.

 Patterns may be chosen from any of the ranch reining patterns or approved by the show management and judge.